jessicarush/python-notes/deployment_digitalocean.md

 $ su - jessica
 ```

 This creates a new user and a new 'group', adds sudo privileges to the new user, then switches the the new user.
 Next you'll want to set up SSH for your new user.
-Start by manually coping your public key on your local machine:
+Start by manually copying your public key on your local machine:

 ```
 $ cat ~/.ssh/id_rsa.pub